accrrsd/all-in-minecraft/readme.md

 - **numeric** - Displays blocks as symbols, usually indicating the distance to the block relative to the leading axis (the direction the character is facing; more on this later).
 All filters apply to this mode.
 - **relief** - Provides an overview of the landscape.
 Due to how the canvas mechanics work, blocks cannot be colored in this mode, but it takes up 2-3 times less space on the screen.
 Think of it as a zoom-out mode.
 - **help** - Shows basic hotkeys for controlling the program; it's just a simple help menu.
+- **p-numeric** - Like numeric mode, but shows all layers at once, blocks are stacked on top of each other in priority, the higher the priority, the more likely the block will be displayed on the matrix, after destroying the block and scanning, the next block will be tracked in priority

 ## Axis: